rodneydup/QHOSYN/README.md

     - Install this at the default location.

 #### Compile QHOSYN

+- You'll have to do some work to get GSL linked... not easy.
+I recommend using vcpkg.

 - Note that you need Visual Studio installed for the below scripts to work.

 - Clone the repo using the git bash terminal: